WCKM-FM

 WCKM-FM (98.5 MHz) and WDKM (92.5 MHz) are a pair of commercial FM radio stations simulcasting a classic hits format.
 The stations are owned by Regional Radio Group, LLC and features news and sports from ABC Radio.

 WCKM-FM is licensed to Lake George, New York, and WDKM is licensed to Poultney, Vermont.
-They serves Essex, Hamilton, Saratoga, Warren and Washington Counties in New York State and Rutland County, Vermont.
+They serve Essex, Hamilton, Saratoga, Warren and Washington Counties in New York and Rutland County, Vermont.